-The stray rates (i.e., fish that spawned outside of the presumptive target area / total escapement) for each brood year were calculated from the estimated recoveries of PRH origin fish from spawning grounds within and outside of the presumptive target area.
+The stray rates (i.e., fish that spawned outside of the presumptive target area \div total escapement) for each brood year were calculated from the estimated recoveries of PRH origin fish from spawning grounds within and outside of the presumptive target area.
 CWT recoveries at non-target hatcheries and adult fish traps are not included.
 These fish were not considered strays because these fish were not able to leave the facilities on their own volition.

-There are three target rates for straying given in the Monitoring and Evaluation Plan for PUD Hatchery Programs (Hillman et al. 2013):
+There are two target rates for recipient population straying given in the Monitoring and Evaluation Plan for PUD Hatchery Programs (Hillman et al. 2017):

 - 1).
-Stray rate for PRH origin fall Chinook salmon should be less than 5% of total brood return. - 2).
-Stray rate for PRH origin fall Chinook salmon should be less than 5% of the spawning escapement for other non-target independent populations based on run year. - 3).
+Stray rate for PRH origin fall Chinook salmon should be less than 5% of the spawning escapement for other non-target independent populations based on run year. - 2).
 Stray rate for PRH origin fall Chinook salmon should be less than 10% of the spawning escapement of any non-target streams within the independent population based on run year.

-With one exception, less than 5% of the PRH origin returns for each brood year were estimated to have spawned outside of the presumptive target spawning area (Table 48).
-The 2006 brood is the only cohort found at rates greater than 5% outside of the presumptive target area.
-For this cohort, 37% of the estimated strays occurred in the Chelan River.
-This estimate is based on the expansion of one PRH origin CWT fish recovered in the Chelan River escapement.
+In addition, the donor stray rate for each hatchery brood year is also monitored.
+With one exception (brood year 2006), less than 5% of the PRH origin returns for each brood year are estimated to have spawned outside of the presumptive target spawning area (Table 48).
+Likewise, the CWT recoveries by return year for presumptive non-target streams or areas suggest that PRH fall Chinook salmon seldom exceeded more than 5% of the spawning escapement for other independent populations of fall Chinook salmon.
+However, for multiple return years, greater than 5% of the spawning escapement for the Chelan River may have consisted of PRH origin fall Chinook salmonError!
+Reference source not found.).
 The Chelan River spawning population is a mix of both summer and fall Chinook salmon strays and is not considered an independent population.
 This location was included to show contributions of PRH strays to this group of fish.